-Understanding how to scrap catalytic converters is a feat in itself, but understanding how they work when connected to your car is a completely different challenge.
+Understanding how to scrap catalytic converters is a feat, but understanding how they work when connected to your car is a completely different challenge.
 It’s hard to imagine that your car has all these expensive precious metals inside this steel can that helps with the fumes emitted from your car.
 But that is what a catalytic converter is.
-Below we have a simple explanation of how catalytic converters work on your car.
+Below is a simple explanation of how catalytic converters work on your car.

 (Pic 1.
 Process Flow for engine exhaust through the Catalytic Converter)

 First Off, Why Do We Have Catalytic Converters?

 The US has made catalytic converters mandatory on every car since 1975.
 Catalytic converters are the part of the car’s exhaust system that cleans the harmful emissions from your car’s engine before the exhaust is released into the air.
 The converter is located at the bottom of your vehicle just behind the engine.

 Catalytic Converters have value for recycling because they contain precious metals Rhodium (Rh), Platinum (Pt), and Palladium (Pd).
 These precious metals play an important role in the vehicle’s emission system used to meet the US EPA standards.
 The precious metals act as “catalysts” to the harmful emission fumes.
 Then those harmful emission fumes are “converted”, thus leading to the name “Catalytic Converters”.